 Archive360 Blog

-Written by George Tziahanas | May 7, 2025
+Written by George Tziahanas | July 22, 2025

 Financial services, government agencies, and firms in other regulated industries, have extensive record keeping requirements, which includes digital communications.
 Over many years, these firms and solution providers developed platforms to capture, compliantly store and archive, and provide ready access to digital communications from commonly used platforms like email, Microsoft Teams, Slack, Bloomberg, Thomson Reuters, Symphony, and similar applications.
 This allowed organizations to meet their regulatory obligations, while providing employees with more communication options.

 In parallel, the availability and use of messaging applications, such as Signal, WhatsApp, iMessage, WeChat, and similar, became commonplace.
 WhatsApp alone has nearly 3 billion monthly active users globally.
 These messaging applications were designed for mass consumer adoption, for their simplicity, and for their security including end-end encryption.
-However, they were not designed as enterprise applications to fit in a compliance control plane.
-In fact, these messaging applications generally do not have built-in mechanisms designed for record retention, and capture for compliant archiving.

 Security has been a significant driver for the adoption of these mass messaging tools, especially via the use of end-end encryption.
 With this approach, only the sender and the intended recipient(s) can decrypt the data.
 Capturing the encrypted form of the object at any point in between the two end-points, only gives an unintelligible and unusable copy.